tumMokoena/tumMokoena/README.md

 - 👋 Hi, I’m @tumMokoena
-- 👀 I’m interested in .Net for web and Desktop Apps and Flutter for mobile development
-- 🌱 I’m currently learning .Net
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: email me here mokena532@gmail.com